 Building Tomorrow's Workforce

 The nation's cyber infrastructure depends on well-trained professionals to support and protect its systems and networks from attacks.
-DHS believes hand-on cyber competitions are a valuable learning method for all students, regardless of level.
+DHS believes hands-on cyber competitions are a valuable learning method for all students, regardless of skill level.
 Cyber competitions are interactive, scenario-based events or exercises that help students develop and increase cybersecurity skills outside the traditional academic environment.
-Additional, cbyer competitions provide a forum for networking and information sharing, which DHS believed to be an integral platform for increasing the future ranks of cybersecurity professionals.
+Cyber competitions also provide a forum for networking and information sharing, which DHS believes to be an integral platform for increasing the future ranks of cybersecurity professionals.

 Teachers: Start a Cyber Competition Team

 Teachers can boost their students' interest and skills in cybersecurity through coaching a cyber competition team.
 Competitions give students an opportunity to put what they've learned into practice as they work as a team to solve problems in a new learning format.
-These competitions foster talend in students who might otherwise not pursue cybersecurity opportunities.
+These competitions foster interest from students who might otherwise not pursue cybersecurity opportunities.
 One of the largest cyber competitions across the country is CyberPatriot.
-Middle and hidh school teachers can learn how to easy it is to start a team by reading the CyberPatriot: How it Works Fact Sheet.
+Middle and high school teachers can learn how easy it is to start a team by reading the CyberPatriot: How it Works Fact Sheet.

-Competitions are a great way to learn about cybersecurity by applying offensive and defensive maneuvers in a competitive environment.
-They encourage participants to practice and hone cybersecurity skills in a controlled, real-world environment.
+Competitions are a great way to learn about cybersecurity, while encouraging participants to practice and enhance cybersecurity skills in a controlled, simulated real-world environment.